sebastianconcept/PharoPackageFormatter/README.md

 ```
 ### Usage Example

-Apply it for all the packages of a project, for example, [Mapless](https://github.com/sebastianconcept/Mapless) here:
+Apply it for all the packages of a project, in order to normalize its code formatting.
+For example [this PR](https://github.com/sebastianconcept/Mapless/pull/36) was created with:

 ```smalltalk
 packages := { 'Mapless-Base-Core'.